qwd/dev-site/docs/_en/terms/restriction.md

 ## No attribution

-According to our licensing and data source requirements, you must give attribution in products that use QWeather Develop Service, otherwise you may not be able to continue using any services.
+According to our licensing and data source requirements, you must give attribution in products that use QWeather Developer Services, otherwise you may not be able to continue using any services.

 Refer to [Attribution](/en/docs/terms/attribution/).